Please Please Me: Release

 Parlophone released Please Please Me in the UK on 22 March 1963.
-As was typical for the time, the LP was initially released only in mono, with a stereo release following on 26 April.
+As was typical for the time, the LP was initially released in mono, with a stereo release following on 26 April.
 Singles remained the dominant format for pop music, made up mostly of teenage buyers, while more expensive LPs were typically reserved for genres like classical music and jazz, whose listeners could more easily afford the format.
 Author Barry Miles suggested the album's cover design, promising "Please Please Me", "Love Me Do" and "12 Other Songs", indicated EMI's desire to promote the album towards "die-hard supporters" excited by the two earlier singles.

 Please Please Me hit the top of the UK album charts in May 1963 and remained there for 30 weeks before being replaced by With the Beatles.
-This was an unprecedented achievement for a pop album at that time.
+This was an unprecedented achievement for a pop album.
 At the time, the UK album charts tended to be dominated by film soundtracks and easy listening vocalists.
-Please Please Me was the first non-soundtrack album to spend more than one year consecutively inside the top ten of what became the Official UK Albums Chart (with 62 weeks).
+Please Please Me was the first non-soundtrack album to spend more than one year (62 weeks) consecutively inside the top ten of what became the Official UK Albums Chart.
 This record run of consecutive weeks in the top ten for a debut album stood until April 2013, when Emeli Sandé's Our Version of Events achieved a 63rd consecutive week.

 In the 30 March 1963 issue of Record Mirror, Norman Jopling reviewed the album in depth, providing track-by-track reviews for the ten songs that had not been previously released.
 He concludes that, for a debut, the LP is "surprisingly good and up to standard", and contained many tracks that could have been released as singles, such as "I Saw Her Standing There" and "Misery".
 Jopling further highlighted the LP's packaging, writing that its cover image and sleeve notes provided extra value.
 Author Jonathan Gould suggests in retrospect that the album's packaging majorly contributed to its success, promising fans "glossy cover art" and a greater companion to the music than the plain paper packaging then offered by singles.